How a high school dropout went from being a massage therapist to an MIT robotics engineer working at McKinsey and Pixar

-This interview is with Naomi Davidson, film finance lead at Pixar Animation Studios, creator of the feature film “Brave,” and was conducted and summarized by Andrew Chen.
-(Download the full audio recording of this interview here.)
+This interview is with Naomi Davidson, film finance lead at Pixar Animation Studios, creator of the feature film “Brave.”
+(Download the audio recording of this interview.)

 Q. Tell us about your background.

 A. Sure.
 I’m 40 years old, and I studied mechanical engineering at UC Berkeley for my Bachelor’s degree and MIT for my Master’s, with a focus on robotics in both places.
 When I graduated, I went to work in consulting at McKinsey & Company.
 I stayed there for four years and left as an Engagement Manager and came to work here at Pixar Animation Studios, where I am currently a Film Finance Lead.

 Q. Tell us how your career path has taken you to where you are today.